Our school attendant Getrude is doing well and she likes her

 A new partnership has been created between

 Ngerengere River Eco Camp and Glenergy, a

-Canadian company offering sustainable energy alternatives.
-From
+Canadian company offering sustainable energy

 development, a new project has emerged aiming to be implemented throughout

 all Tanzania.
-While it facilitates the creation of solar entrepreneurs it brings a new
+While it facilitates the creation of solar entrepreneurs, it brings a new

-alternative to the energy problems in the rural environment.
+alternative to the energy problems in the rural areas.

 Through a micro credit scheme, solar panels and LED lamps will be provided at an

 accessible price.
-The presence of solar power in our village, has the potential of
+The presence of solar power in our village has the potential of

 considerably reduce the consumption of kerosene and improve the livelihoods of the